karenyung34/buildkite-design-engineer-submission/README.md

 - Design sensibility: Kept the solution focused and lightweight, using the available mock data.

 **Next steps (with more time):**
-- Do quick guerilla testing with developers to validate the layout, language, and debugging flow
+- Do quick guerilla testing with developers to validate the layout, language, debugging flow, and do quick code review
 - Explore how links open from the failed job logs or relevant step row
 - Research edge cases like multiple failures or missing metadata
 - Test more across responsive, keyboard, and screen reader scenarios